-With a national footprint, Valic Financial Advisors has more than $23 billion in assets under management (AUM).
+With a national footprint, Valic Financial Advisors has almost $27 billion in assets under management (AUM).
 In addition to being an investment advisor, Valic is also a broker-dealer.
 Its name is an acronym of its parent company, The Variable Annuity Life Insurance Company, but the firm also goes by AIG Retirement Services.

 Though advisors are employees of the company, they are technically independent advisory representatives (IARs).
 They are also broker-dealer representatives and most are insurance agents, making Valic a fee-based firm.

 Valic Financial Advisors Background

 Like many corporate subsidiaries, Valic Financial is part of a large (and confusing) organizational structure.
 It is wholly owned by The Variable Annuity Life Insurance Company (VALIC).
 That entity in turn is owned by AGC Life Insurance Company, which is owned by AIG Life Holdings, Inc., an entity owned by SAFG Retirement Services, Inc., which in turn is owned by American International Group (AIG), Inc. This is all to say that Valic Financial is a part of AIG.

 Valic Financial Advisors Client Types and Minimum Account Sizes